 Louise Newsham, Editor of Honeycombers Bali

 Louise is a self-proclaimed foodie, travel addict and island enthusiast.
-With an English Degree from King’s College London in her back pocket, Louise moved to Bali five years ago to pursue an editorial career covering Asia’s booming travel, F&B and hospitality industries.
+With an English Degree from King’s College London in her back pocket, Louise moved to Bali to pursue an editorial career covering Asia’s booming travel, F&B and hospitality industries.
 Having managed two Asia-Pacific luxury lifestyle magazines, as well as collaborating on a number of international projects for both start-up and well-established brands worldwide, Louise’s experience spans various levels of editorial, publishing and marketing.
 A long-time fan of Honeycombers’ island coverage, she was thrilled to join the team to lead the Bali platform through the next phase of development.

 Sophie Cullen, Editor Honeycombers Hong Kong

 Sophie traded mountains, sheep and hobbits for East Asia back in 2004, and she’s never looked back.
-After k-popping through South Korea, she landed in Hong Kong in 2013, where her weekends are spent scouring the city to add to her vinyl collection and trying to locate the perfect vegetarian dumpling.
+After K-popping through South Korea, she landed in Hong Kong in 2013, where her weekends are spent scouring the city to add to her vinyl collection and trying to locate the perfect vegetarian dumpling.